Michigan International Speedway: Mass expansion in twilight Penske years, CART incident

-In the 1990s, MIS underwent mass expansion to accommodate a growth of popularity in NASCAR.
-In 1990, Haskett announced further renovations to the facility, including the addition of 5,779 seats, additional bathrooms, and a new backstretch concrete wall.
+In the 1990s, MIS underwent mass expansion to accommodate the growth of popularity in NASCAR.
+In 1990, Haskett announced even further renovations to the facility, including the addition of 5,779 seats, additional bathrooms, and a new backstretch concrete wall.
 Two years later, 11,700 seats were added to increase the seating capacity to "about 70,000" along with a new 96 ft tall scoreboard.
 By 1993, with the addition of 6,700 seats, track attendance for races began to rival the Michigan state record for attendance at a sporting event.
 Amidst criticism of the track surface for being too bumpy, the track surface was repaved in the winter of 1995.
 Additional seats were added in 1994, 1996, 1997, and 1999, increasing the grandstand seating capacity to over 125,000.
 In 1996, MIS renamed itself to Michigan Speedway in order to be named similar to other tracks Penske owned.
 On July 26, 1998, three fans were killed and a further six were injured during a Championship Auto Racing Teams (CART) event when a crash involving Adrián Fernández sent a tire into the grandstands.
 In response to the incident, the protective catchfence around the track was increased by four feet.